cayo santa maria

 Courtesy of Melia Buenavista

 Perched on a secluded section of beach on Cayo Santa Maria’s west end, the all-inclusive Melia Buenavista is one of the best places to stay in Cayo Santa Maria.
-The 108-room resort is smaller and feels more intimate when compared to neighboring resorts, and offers personalized attention and service to match.
+The 108-room resort offers three different beachfronts to choose from while it’s smaller and feels more intimate when compared to neighboring resorts.

 paradisus los cayos